marcandre259/blog/_posts/2025-04-21-crossover-design.md

 they recommend a Wilcoxon rank-sum test if non-normality is suspected in the within-subject differences.
 With small samples and continuous outcomes, non-normality often arises due to outliers.

 ## Tackling the second question
-**Regarding the second question: would you suggest a model that incorporates all measurements directly?**
+**Would you suggest a model that incorporates all measurements directly?**

 In your design, the main advantage of a model is its ability to include time-varying covariates like respiratory rate.
 I find this approach more straightforward—you directly control for subject and period effects while estimating the treatment difference.